 Dr. Dirk Wiegandt, LL.M.
 (Cambridge) has been promoted to senior associate effective 1 December 2020.
 After having worked at a major international law firm in the field of antitrust litigation, he joined HANEFELD in 2018.
 Since then, Dirk has acted as counsel, arbitrator and secretary to arbitral tribunals in numerous domestic and international arbitrations and state court proceedings with a particular focus on complex post-M&A disputes and antitrust litigation.

-We act as counsel and arbitrator in international commercial and investment arbitrations, in addition to conducting litigation, and acting in DAB proceedings and other alternative methods of dispute resolution.
-In all matters, we provide a clear partner commitment and strive to resolve disputes quickly and cost-effectively.
+We act as counsel and arbitrators in international commercial and investment arbitrations.
+In addition, we represent our clients in litigation, DAB and other ADR proceedings.
+In all matters, we provide a clear partner commitment and strive to resolve disputes time- and cost-efficiently.

 Our clients are based all over the globe.
-The cases on which we work are based in a variety of jurisdictions and are subject to multiple laws.
-While boutique in size, we work abroad with ‘best in class’ dispute resolution experts and have the legal, linguistic and inter-cultural skills needed to effectively resolve our clients’ cases.
+We work on cases situated in various jurisdictions and subject to a diverse range of laws.
+We cooperate with ‘best in class’ dispute resolution experts abroad and have the legal, linguistic and inter-cultural skills to successfully resolve complex cross-border disputes.

-The exceptional quality of our work is valued by clients and colleagues across the globe and has been consistently recognized in national and international rankings.
+Clients value our experience and the exceptional quality of our work which has been consistently recognized in national and international rankings.

-Our boutique structure allows us to act in matters in which other firms are unwilling or unable to act due to conflicts of interest.
-It also allows us to team-up, if required, with ‘best in class’ experts around the globe.
+Our boutique structure allows us to take on matters which other firms are unwilling or unable to take on due to conflicts of interest.
+It also allows us to team-up, if required, with ‘best in class’ dispute resolution experts around the world.